sreemoyee-chatterjee9/RTL_design_and_Synthesis_Workshop/README.md

 - To check whether the design follows specifications, we apply **stimulus** and observe the **output**.
 - This stimulus (test vectors) helps verify the expected behavior.
+- Testbenches generate input signals (stimuli) to drive the inputs of the DUT.
+- By providing a controlled environment and allowing inspection of internal signals, testbenches help in identifying and debugging design errors.
+- Testbenches are crucial for verifying the correctness of hardware designs before they are manufactured as ASICs or implemented on FPGAs.

 ### How a Simulator Works: